|Page 1 of 2|

 Find a freestyle BMX sprocket with the right amount of teeth

-BMX bike prockets are required to create forward motion on a BMX bicycle.
+BMX bike sprockets are required to create forward motion on a BMX bicycle.
 How much speed you can get, is determined by how many teeth you have on the front bike sprocket.
 Larger front sprocket gives more speed, but requires more power to pedal.
-On a Freestyle BMX Bike the most common number of teeth on the front sprocket are between 25-28.
+On a Freestyle BMX bike, the most common number of teeth on the front sprocket is between 25-28.

 If you are a very aggressive rider who regularly bites the rail or pavement, you might want to consider one of our guarded sprockets.

 We have a few guarded sprocket that comes with an extra layer of protection, since a piece of metal protects the teeth, and therefore and in many cases expands the lifetime of the sprocket.
 A bit more expensive for sure, but it only takes one unfortunate crash and the extra money will be well spent.